smonette/lightbox/README.md

 ### Features Wishlist
-As I was working on this there were times where I'd think to myself "You know what would be great...?"
 * Text search for photos.
 [Could be done](https://www.flickr.com/services/api/flickr.photos.search.html) with the `text` param?
 * Swipe through images on touch devices